PanJiaChen/vue-element-admin/README-en.md

 └── package.json               // package.json
 ```

+## Changelog
+Detailed changes for each release are documented in the [release notes](https://github.com/PanJiaChen/vue-element-admin/releases).

 ## State Management

 Only status of user and app configuration is managed by Vuex.
 Other data are managed by their own business pages.